denten-books/plain-text/2-device.md

 He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
-For Bakhtin, the work existed neither in the mind nor in the arrangement of matter alone [@bakhtin_k_2003, 308-10].
+For Bakhtin, the work existed neither in the mind nor in the configuration of matter alone [@bakhtin_k_2003, 308-10].
 Any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not, for Bakhtin, exhaust the possibility of *Hamlet* as a transcendent work of art.
-Neither could the work be reduced its pure idea, because any notion of *Hamlet* the play must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
-Similarly, Bakhtin was unwilling to reduce the notion of technique to the mere manipulation of physical form, independent of the aesthetic idea-object.
+Neither could the work be reduced to its pure idea, because any notion of *Hamlet* the play must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
+Similarly, Bakhtin was unwilling to reduce the notion of technique to the mere manipulation of physical form, independent of the aesthetic idea.
 "In art, technique is not mechanistic," he wrote.
 Rather, "technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
-But what what exactly did he mean by technique?

-For Bakhtin, technique was that force which at any point of a text was capable of translating ideas into things and things into ideas: where the mental conception of the word materializes into a specific arrangement of ink and paper.
+For Bakhtin, technique was that force which at any point of a text was capable of translating ideas into things and things into ideas: where the mental conception of the word materialized into a specific arrangement of ink and paper.
 Within the ontological indeterminacy of art which exists simultaneously as an object and idea, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
-The audience experiences the creative process of the making of the work of art, though without an understanding of the craft involved.
+The audience experiences the creative process of the making of the work of art, though lacking in understanding of the craft involved.
 Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
-Technique was, in other words, a "method of processing content through material" [@bakhtin_k_2003, 249].
-Again we return to the notion of labor or procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions.
+Technique was for him, in other words, a "method of processing content through material" [@bakhtin_k_2003, 249].
+Again we return to the notion of labor or a procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions.
 In this light, the goal of poetics---the study of that transformation---became, in Bakhtin's words, the analysis of the